March 2026

 How Can I Build a Stronger Credit Score?

-Do one thing: If you aren’t already checking your credit score regularly, it’s time to start.
+If you aren’t already checking your credit score regularly, it’s time to start.
 Some credit card companies and lenders now include the number on billing statements.
 SavvyMoney users also have free access to their VantageScore credit score through their online credit union or banking app.
-Because you’re a BFCU member, you can use the credit score tool in the BFCU Mobile App to see your credit score, set credit goals and more.
+Because you’re a BFCU member, you can use the credit score tool in the BFCU Mobile App to see your credit score, set credit goals, and more.

 If you don’t think your credit score can have a major impact on your life, consider all of the ways companies – and even landlords – now use the three-digit number to judge your creditworthiness.